angelicamapeso/bootcamp-random-website/README.md

 ## Why did I go overboard?
 Because I'm an overachiever.

-*And* I just really wanted a place to flex some design skills (*heh, get it?*) and practice using concepts/resources introduced in class.
+*And* I just really wanted a place to flex some design skills (*heh, get it?*) while practicing using concepts/resources introduced in class.
 So far, the project contains:

   ## Concepts